 If you are commuting from Hyde Park, getting to our Tampa clinic via S Howard Ave is often a simple drive.
 For patients coming from Brandon or Riverview, our Nikki View Drive location is convenient off major routes near I-75.

 Wesley Chapel patients often reach us easily from Wiregrass Ranch and the surrounding Bruce B. Downs corridor.
 In Horizon West and Hamlin, our Winter Garden office is close to the day-to-day flow of family life and work travel.
-For Winter Park residents, the N Orlando Ave suite sits near familiar landmarks like Park Avenue, with access from nearby neighborhoods that connect toward I-4.
+For Winter Park residents, our Orlando clinic in the SoDo district sits along the S Orange Ave medical corridor just south of downtown, with access from nearby neighborhoods that connect toward I-4.

 What to Expect During a Visit